UnityTechnologies/URP-Defender-Character-Demo/README.md

 - Unity 2021.2.13f1 +
 - Universal Render Pipeline 12.1.4 +
+- [Git](https://git-scm.com/) for Package installation in Unity Editor

 ## Here’s what’s in the box
 - Defender character with Multi-Hair styles
 - Custom ShaderGraph shader for URP: